python/cpython/Doc/library/types.rst

 .. data:: ClassMethodDescriptorType

-   The type of *unbound* class methods of some built-in data types such as ``dict.__dict__['fromkeys']``.
+   The type of class methods of some built-in data types such as ``dict.__dict__['fromkeys']``.

    .. versionadded:: 3.7